Authentication vs. Authorization: What's the Difference?

 A: It's an authentication method using two or more verification processes.
 It's like a double or triple-check.

-Q: Can I use tokens for Authorization?
+Q: Can I use access tokens for Authorization?

 A: Absolutely!
 Tokens are like golden tickets granting access to various services and information.